seblabbe/lecf/README.md

 diophantine approximation is measured by the second (normalized) Lyapunov exponents of the algorithm which is a real number between -1/2 and 1.
-If this number is negative, then the algorithm is *strongly convergent* and it would be *optimal* if it is *-1/2*.
+If this number is negative, then the algorithm is *strongly convergent* and it would be *optimal* if it was *-1/2*.
 Up to now, there is no optimal algorithm... we are still looking for... but there might be none!

 Compilation